SamerAlshaer1991/rtl_multicore_task_scheduling/README.md

 **Discord Community**

-Join our Discord server to discuss this project, ask questions, and collaborate with other community members.
+Join our Discord server to discuss this project, ask questions, and collaborate with other community members. https://discord.gg/S9xYegQw

 **License**

-TODO: Your license details here

-Please replace the "TODO" parts with information specific to your project.
-For instance, under the Installation and Usage sections, you would provide step-by-step instructions on how to get your project up and running.

-The Discord link provided is a pseudo link, please replace it with your actual Discord invite link.

-In the License section, you would include information about the type of license that governs the use and distribution of your project.
-Common licenses for open-source projects include MIT, Apache 2.0, and GPL.
+## License

+This project is licensed under https://www.copyright.info/copyright/IPSO20230606004845DPQ/.

+The License is a permissive open-source license that allows you to freely use, modify, and distribute this software for any purpose.
+It comes without any warranty or guarantee of fitness for any particular purpose.
+You are responsible for checking and complying with any additional licensing or attribution requirements based on the dependencies or libraries used in this project.